Firsby: Geography

 Firsby stands on the northern side of the River Steeping waterway, which is the lower part of the River Lymn, and to the east of the Lincolnshire Wolds on a tract of flat fenland, bounded by Boston Deeps and the North Sea.
 It is within 8 mi inland by road from the holiday centre of Skegness on the Lincolnshire coast.

 The Wolds comprise a series of low hills and steep valleys underlain by calcareous chalk, green limestone and sandstone rock, laid down in the Cretaceous period under a shallow warm sea.
 The characteristic open valleys of the Wolds were created during the last ice age through the action of glaciation and meltwater.
 Geographically, the Lincolnshire Wolds are a continuation of the Yorkshire Wolds which run through the East Riding of Yorkshire, the Wolds as a whole having been bisected by the erosive power of the waters of the Humber.

-The fenlands, that stretch down as far as Norfolk, are former wetlands consisting both of peat bogs and tidal silt marshes which were virtually all drained by the end of the 19th century when Firsby had its longest period of growth.
-The former peat fens and silt marshes provided a rich loamy soil that was ideal for the growing of cereal and vegetable crops, and gave Lincolnshire its reputation as being the 'bread basket' of England.
+The fenlands, which stretch down as far as Norfolk, are former wetlands consisting both of peat bogs and tidal silt marshes that were virtually all drained by the end of the 19th century, when Firsby had its longest period of growth.
+The former peat fens and silt marshes provided a rich loamy soil that was ideal for the growing of cereal and vegetable crops, and gave Lincolnshire its reputation as being the "bread basket" of England.
 The resulting flat lands also made an ideal environment for the later mechanisation of farming in the mid-20th century.
 Firsby has always been an agriculturally based village with a dark and rich loamy soil over a heavy clay subsoil.

 Demography

 The population in 1834 was recorded as 142.
-By 1921 that had risen to 231 and has remained reasonably constant ever since.
+By 1921, that had risen to 231 and the population figure has remained reasonably constant ever since.

 The 2001 census recorded the following information for Firsby: